Video shows Asian American woman assaulted on NYC street - WTMJ

 “I don’t know who attacks a 65-year-old woman and leaves her on the street like that,” Shea said Tuesday on TV station NY1.

-Shea previously said the agency would increase its outreach and patrols in predominantly Asian communities amid a national spike in anti-Asian hate crimes.
+Shea recently said the agency would increase its outreach and patrols in predominantly Asian communities.

 According to a report from Stop AAPI Hate over 3,795 incidents were reported to the organization from March 19, 2020, to February 28, 2021.
 The organization said that number is “only a fraction of the number of hate incidents that actually occur.”